HoraceLiu1010/Multi-modal-SOH-estimation-framework/README.md

 # EV field data
 EV_feild_data_sample: Operating data from one EV, divided into several files for downloading.

-EV_feild_data: Operating data from EVs.
+EV_feild_data: Operating data collected from EVs.
 Each file contains the data collected from one EV.
 More data are uploading...